norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Jenni if you're reading this, sorry about that.

 ## a near-perfect analogy
 Large Language Models are, in reality, just functions.
-You input
+You input at least one argument (text) and they output in kind.
+The output is a product of the model - more specifically, of the "memories" or training data that the model
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzNzA3MzA2OSw5ODA3ODg3NDEsLTE0Mz
+eyJoaXN0b3J5IjpbLTUwNjkxMzgwMSw5ODA3ODg3NDEsLTE0Mz
 A1MTQ4MSw0NzcxNzg4MDBdfQ==
 -->